 Your employees may be eligible for Statutory Paternity Leave or Statutory Paternity Pay.
 To qualify your employees should be:

-- father of the child, or spouse, civil partner or partner of the child’s mother, their partner is expecting a baby.
+- Father of the child, or spouse, civil partner or partner of the child’s mother, or their partner is expecting a baby.

 - Having a baby via surrogacy.

-- Adopting via an adoption agency.
+- Adopting a baby via an adoption agency.
 (In the case of adoption employees may qualify for statutory adoption pay and leave.
-Employees will only be able to take one)
+Employees will only be able to take one).

 In all instances, the employee may be entitled to certain benefits.
 It is worth noting that paternity leave is different from maternity leave.
 Find out more on maternity leave and statutory maternity pay with this Croner calculator.

-If the child is born early, the employee is still eligible if they would have worked for you continuously for at least 26 weeks by the qualifying week.
+If the child is born early, the employee is still eligible for statutory paternity pay if they would have been continuously employed by you for at least 26 weeks up to any day in the qualifying week (the 15th week before the expected week of childbirth).

 What is contractual paternity pay?